11 Need to Pick a Drone?

 If you are looking for a drone to take great pictures and videos, you don’t need to worry about software compatibility and instead can just focus on what has the best camera and which one is the easiest to fly.

-Mavic 3 - The DJI Mavic 3 is a great drone.
+- Mavic 3 Pro - The DJI Mavic 3 Pro is a great drone.
 It boasts a 45 minute flight time, a great camera, zoom up to 28x and almost all the features you could want from a drone - except its not compatible with mapping software.
-If you’re just doing cinematography, its a good, albeit pricey option at $2,000 ($2,800 with the extra battery combo pack).
+If you’re just doing cinematography, its a good, albeit pricey option at $3,889.

 11.3 Drones for Mapping